If you want to live a better life, then you must not dwell on resentment. Bitterness can damage your health and leave scars.

 Why you need to let things go

-It’s time to understand how to let go of resentment.
+It’s time to understand let go of any resentment you might be experiencing.
 Why?
 Because holding onto bitterness of this fashion can cause many different problems, and not all of them revolve around getting along with others.
 Sometimes not letting go of resentments can affect you!

-Let’s examine a few reasons why you should try and let go.
+Let’s examine a few reasons why you should try and let go of resentment.

 1. Better heart health